-You will only receive a Form 1095-C from the University if you were eligible for medical benefits in 2015.
+You will only receive a Form 1095-C from the University if you were eligible for medical benefits in the tax year.
 If you believe you should have received a Form 1095-C but did not, please contact Human Resources at 412.396.2255 or firstname.lastname@example.org.

 Will the dependents I cover on my medical plan each receive their own Form 1095-C?

-No. The University will only provide a Form 1095-C to employees who are eligible for medical benefits in 2015.
+No. The University will only provide a Form 1095-C to employees who are eligible for medical benefits within the tax year.
 Although the form includes information about covered dependents, you may need to provide a copy to any covered family member for their tax records.
 If you have a question about filing your taxes or how to use Form 1095-C to complete your tax return, please consult with a qualified tax advisor.

-Why don't the dollar amounts shown on Form 1095-C match what I paid for my medical benefits in 2015?
+Why don't the dollar amounts shown on Form 1095-C match what I paid for my medical benefits?

-Line 15 of Form 1095-C indicates the amount you would have paid per month for single coverage under the least expensive medical plan available to you in 2015.
+Line 15 of Form 1095-C indicates the amount you would have paid per month for single coverage under the least expensive medical plan available to you within the tax year.
 The IRS requires the University to report this information to demonstrate the affordability of your medical plan options.
-It will not reflect your actual monthly premium in 2015 if you chose a higher-cost plan or covered any dependents.
+It will not reflect your actual monthly premium if you chose a higher-cost plan or covered any dependents.

 Does Form 1095-C replace my W-2?